AndrewDaws/HomeAssistantVersionControl/homeassistant-version-control/README.md

 ---

 ## What's New
+* **Cloud Backup:** Push your configuration to GitHub, GitLab, or Gitea for off-site backup.
+Supports automatic push after each commit, hourly, or daily schedules.
+Optionally exclude secrets.yaml from remote.
-* **Recover Deleted Items:** You can now view and restore files, automations, and scripts that have been deleted.
+* **Recover Deleted Items:** View and restore files, automations, and scripts that have been deleted.
 Look for the "Deleted" option in the sort menu.
 * **Progressive History Loading:** Versions now load faster, displaying results as they're found.

 ---